 What are subrogation rights?

-Subrogation, subrogation rights, rights of subrogation.
-The term used to describe the legal right of an insurance company to recover its loss from a third party.
-It is usually triggered where a claim payment is made to a policyholder, but the policyholders loss was actually caused by another party - the insurer has the right to subrogate directly against the third party, or their insurance company.
+Subrogation, subrogation rights, rights of subrogation: These terms are used to describe the legal right of an insurance company to recover its loss from a third party.
+It is usually triggered where a claim payment is made to a policyholder, but the policyholder's loss was actually caused by another party.
+The insurer has the right to subrogate directly against the third party or their insurance company.